ARCLeeds/wrf-build/WRFInstallation.md

 1. 13.6

 Each of these compilers are available in the verion numbers displayed above.
 This may be selected at the start of installation and and must be consistent throughout installation.
+Although users are offered a choice it is ==highly reccomended that you choose the intel compiler with the {dmpar} option== for compilation on arc2. ==This script in particular is only suitable for the intel compilers.== If you would like to try another compiler one should either do a manual install or re create this script for a different compiler

 ####Compilation Type